zitadel/zitadel/docs/docs/apis/actionsv2/introduction.md

 - RequestResponse, the call handles the status code and response, can be InterruptOnError
 - Async, the call handles neither status code nor response, but can be called in parallel with other Targets

-InterruptOnError means that the list of Targets gets interrupted if any of the calls return with a status code >= 500.
+InterruptOnError means that the list of Targets gets interrupted if any of the calls return with a status code >= 400.

 ## Execution

 ZITADEL decides on specific conditions if one or more Target have to be called.
-The Execution resource contains 3 parts, first the condition, second the targets and the other included executions.
+The Execution resource contains 2 parts, the condition and the called targets, which can either be targets specificly or include to add the targets of another defined execution.

 The condition can be defined for 4 types of processes: